ayoung4/ts-meteor-package-boilerplate/README.md

-ts-meteor-package-boilerplate
+## ts-meteor-package-boilerplate

 Build a meteor package in typescript using barbatus:typescript-compiler

-Uses npm dev dependencies for typings

-Test using meteortesting:mocha and chai
+Test using meteortesting:mocha and chai:

-Install typings and run server tests:

 > npm install && npm test